 We live in a toxic world.
-While making considerable technological advancements, we have generated environmental pollution with significant adverse health consequences worldwide.
-A frightening fact you may not be aware of—the Environmental Protection Agency (EPA) has reported that 100 percent of human fat samples contain man-made chemicals.
-The good news is you can be tested to determine the toxins you have in your body and they can be removed.
+Despite making considerable technological advancements, we have generated environmental pollution with significant adverse health consequences worldwide.
+A frightening fact you may not be aware of—the Environmental Protection Agency (EPA) has reported that 100 % of human fat samples contain man-made chemicals.
+The good news is you can be tested to determine the toxins you have in your body and have them removed.

 Sodium Lauryl Sulphate

 What do cleansers, shampoos, bubble bath and toothpaste have in common with garage floor cleaners and engine degreasers?
 All contain sodium lauryl sulphate (SLS).
-Sodium Lauryl Sulphate is found in more than 90 percent of personal care products!
+Sodium Lauryl Sulphate is found in more than 90% of personal care products!

 SLS is reported to be the most frequent cause of eye irritation by shampoos.
-SLS can damage the protective outer layer of the skin, and has been shown through research to penetrate the skin to a depth of 1/4 inch, causing skin irritation—with deeper penetration occurring throughout the body.
+SLS can damage the protective outer layer of the skin, and research suggests it can penetrate the skin to a depth of 1/4 inch, causing skin irritation—with deeper penetration occurring throughout the body.

 Using cosmetics and personal hygiene products containing SLS can allow other toxicants to penetrate the skin more easily.
-Experts at The National Institutes of Health (NIH) state the health risks from skin care products are greater than those from smoking.
+Experts at The National Institutes of Health (NIH) state the health risks from skin care products exceed those from smoking:

-A brand new report for the U.S. Centers for Disease Control states there is no safe level of lead exposure for children.
-This means we must protect women from lead exposure, since lead builds up in the body over time and easily crosses the placenta where it can interfere with normal development of a fetus and cause irreversible negative health effects.
+A new report for the U.S. Centers for Disease Control states there is no safe level of lead exposure for children.
+This means we must protect women from lead exposure, since lead builds up in the body over time and easily crosses the placenta where it can interfere with normal development of a fetus, causing irreversible negative health effects.

-Beauty industry officials contend that the risks of using cosmetics with trace amounts of chemicals are insignificant or nonexistent.
+Beauty industry officials contend that using cosmetics with trace amounts of chemicals have insignificant or nonexistent risks.

 The toxins in hair coloring are particularly harmful.
 Of the estimated 85,000 chemicals in the U.S. marketplace, only a small fraction has ever been tested for chronic impacts to human health.
 While Europe has banned 1,100 chemicals from use in products, the U.S. has banned fewer than 10.